Overview

 - troubleshoot, monitor abuse, prevent fraud and protect the Service;

-- improve the Service, where permitted by law and contract;
+- measure website and product usage, analyse activation and billing funnels, debug errors and improve the Service, where permitted by law and contract;

 - comply with legal obligations and enforce our agreements.